Heritage and Evolution

 Discover the key milestones for CME and its evolution through time

-On March 11, 1954, CME was established as an topical discussion group of the American Chemical Society’s New York Local Section to cover all phases of industry.
-The inaugural speaker was Dr. Joseph G. Davidson, president of Carbide and Carbon Chemicals Company (Union Carbide later acquired by Dow Chemical).
+On March 11, 1954, CME was established as an outgrowth of the Chemical Marketing & Economics Division of the ACS (later renamed to BMGT Division).
+CME started as a topical discussion group of the American Chemical Society’s New York Section to cover all phases of industry in society.
+The inaugural speaker was Dr. Joseph G. Davidson (left), president of Carbide and Carbon Chemicals Company (Union Carbide later acquired by Dow).
 The founding committee included leaders from the Vick Chemical Company (acquired by P&G), Allied Chemical and Dye (acquired by Honeywell), Celanese Corporation, The Oil, Paint and Drug Reporter (acquired by ICIS), and American Cyanamid (parts of the company were acquired separately by BASF, Pfizer and Cytec).

-The first NASA Symposium, a two-day event packed with science and industry developments, was co-organized by CME in 2017 with the Polymer Chemistry Technical Division (POLY) and set a new record in its class with 800 attendees.
+The 12th NASA Administrator Charles Bolden, Jr., and CME Past Chair George Rodriguez agreed to collaborate on the first joint NASA Symposium, a two-day event packed with science and industry developments.
+It was co-organized by CME and NASA's Office of the Chief Scientist in 2017 with the sponsorship of the Polymer Chemistry Technical Division (POLY) and set a new record in its class with 800 attendees.
 CME STEM Leadership Awards were presented to Craig Venter (Human Genome), Janet Kavandi (NASA Glenn) and Harry Gray (Caltech) at the IMAX Theater of the Smithsonian National Museum of Air and Space in Washington, DC.
 The event received the ChemLuminary Award for Divisional Collaboration.

 On April 1-2 CME held the 3rd CME NASA Symposium in collaboration with NASA and MPPG at the 254th ACS National Meeting in Orlando with over 1,000 in attendance.
 CME STEM Leadership Awards were presented to Nobel Laureates in Chemistry Frances Arnold (2018) and Eric Betzig (2014).
 CME conceived and sponsored the first ACS Global Outstanding Student & Mentor Awards in concert with the Polymeric Materials: Science & Engineering (PMSE) Division.
 The symposium was endorsed for the first time in the National Meeting history by all 31 ACS technical divisions.
 The reception was held at the spectacular Kennedy Space Center in Cape Canaveral.